 Butterfox Compact Case

 Butterfox’s Switch Lite case is a solid choice.
-Featuring a hard shell exterior for drop protection and a soft microfiber interior, you can rest easy knowing that your Switch Lite will be safe when inside the Butterfox Compact Case.
+It features a hard-shell exterior for drop protection and a soft microfiber interior, so you can rest easy knowing that your Switch Lite will be safe inside.
 Though compact, it has all of the features you’d want with a standard carrying case.
 Attached game card inserts hold up to 19 games and two MicroSD cards.
 A mesh compartment has room for a USB-C charging cable, earbuds, and other small accessories you want to store.
 The ButterFox Compact Case comes in solid black and black with various colors running along the zipper, including a turquoise that will match your turquoise Switch Lite.

 Adjustable Charging Stand